-A Plan of Management is accompanied by a Master Plan which shows the proposed physical changes to the park or reserve.
+A Plan of Management is accompanied by a Masterplan which shows the proposed physical changes to the park or reserve.
 It allows Council to set priorities when preparing Works Programs and related budgets.

-The Plan of Management has been prepared in accordance with Chapter 6 of the Local Government Act 1993 and in consultation with the Office of Strategic Lands, Department of Planning for the NSW Planning and Environment Commission.
+The Plan of Management has been prepared in accordance with Chapter 6 of the Local Government Act 1993 and in consultation with the Department of Planning and Environment (Office of Strategic Lands).